BugifexMaximus/TutorApp/README.md

 # Personal Voice Tutor (Kotlin)

-This repository contains the JVM-only core for a personal voice tutor app with modular adapters for cloud providers.
+This repository contains a modular personal voice tutor app with JVM libraries and an Android client.
 The code is organized to keep the core domain portable and testable while allowing swappable implementations for LLM, ASR, and TTS providers.

 ## Project layout